Questions? Call (734) 338-8453

 Medical Conditions That Qualify for Tint Exemption in Massachusetts

-Various medical conditions can qualify individuals for a window tint exemption in Massachusetts.
-Here are some of the most common:
+Several medical conditions can qualify individuals for a window tint exemption in Massachusetts.
+Understanding these conditions is vital for those seeking protection from light sensitivity.

 Lupus